SaxaVord Spaceport

 What orbits can SaxaVord reach?

 At 60.8990°N, SaxaVord's minimum achievable inclination is 60.9° (due-east launch).
-Sun-synchronous orbits (~97°) are particularly efficient from this high latitude.
+Sun-synchronous orbits (around 97°) are particularly efficient from this high latitude.
 The site can reach orbits between roughly 61° and 98° inclination.

 Can I watch launches from SaxaVord?